sysdea-libs/polyglot/README.md

 - [x] Compile from standalone files as well as embedded strings
 - [x] Interpreted option for updating translations at runtime
 - [x] Specific value matching (`=0 {no items}`)
+- [ ] Process configuration for lang / domain.
 - [ ] Lint plural/selectordinal/range to check cases covered
 - [ ] Lint select cases somehow (maybe by comparing to a canonical language?)
 - [x] Accept strings for plural/selectordinal/range